-Dr. Aschtgen does not sell supplements directly to patients, nor is he affiliated with any dietary supplement manufacturer.
+Dr. Aschtgen and Dr. Joseph do not sell supplements directly to patients, nor are we affiliated with any dietary supplement manufacturer.
 Patients are provided with a variety of possible locations for acquiring recommended supplements.
-These include the ICM Dispensary in Seattle, Randy’s Compounding Pharmacy in Olympia, and Emerson Ecologics online.
+These include the ICM Dispensary in Seattle, Northwest Remedies (formerly Randy’s Compounding Pharmacy) in Olympia, and Emerson Ecologics online.
 Alternatives to these options may also be provided upon request.

-How does Dr. Aschtgen communicate with the rest of my medical team?
+How does Dr. Aschtgen and/or Dr. Joseph communicate with the rest of my medical team?